jphpsf/gregarius/README.markdown

 Some SQL queries optimization to make the app load faster

-Added a theme that leverage CSS3 features (only tested on Firefox 3.6)
+Added a theme that leverage CSS3 features (only tested on Firefox 3.6 and Chrome/Webkit)

 Added AJAX lazy loading behavior for the item bodies